Shadow Step Rogue Build Guide

 - Kite enemies when they become Unstoppable.

-Shadow Step Rogue is a Specialized Build that requires a lot of gear to properly shine and will feel a bit clunky without it.
+Shadow Step Rogue is a build that requires a lot of gear to properly shine and will feel a bit clunky without it.
 You need plenty of Cooldown Reduction and Shadow Step Cooldown Reduction.
-If you do not have Harlequin Crest, reaching the required Cooldown Reduction breakpoints.
-The breakpoint is Shadow Step having less than 3.6s cooldown at around 60% combined CDR.
+The breakpoint for Shadow Step is having less than 3.5s cooldown at around 60% combined CDR.

 9 * (1-0.44) * (1-0.116) * (1-0.195) = 3.58